CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 ## Description
 This Bash script organizes photos by extracting their capture date using `exiftool` and copying them into date-based folders.
 It ensures that duplicate files are not copied by comparing hashes and prioritizes specific file types.

-The script primarily works with images by extracting metadata.
-If the `DateTimeOriginal` metadata is missing, it attempts to find another file with the same base name but a different extension (this happens in the order of extensions provided in the `FILE_TYPES` array: e.g., a `.jpeg` if the `.nef` is missing metadata).
+The script processes image files by extracting the `DateTimeOriginal` metadata.
+If this metadata is missing, it attempts to find another file with the same base name but a different extension, following the order of extensions specified in the `FILE_TYPES` array (e.g., it will check for a `.jpeg` if the `.nef` is missing metadata).
 If no date is found from any matching files, the file is skipped and not organized.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.